3753 Cruithne: Dimensions and orbit

 Cruithne is approximately 5 km in diameter, and its closest approach to Earth is 12 e6km, approximately thirty times the separation between Earth and the Moon.
 From 1994 through 2015, Cruithne made its annual closest approach to Earth every November.

 Although Cruithne's orbit is not thought to be stable over the long term, calculations by Wiegert and Innanen showed that it has probably been synchronized with Earth's orbit for a long time.
 There is no danger of a collision with Earth for millions of years, if ever.
-Its orbital path and Earth's do not cross, and its orbital plane is currently tilted to that of Earth by 19.8°.
+Its orbital path and Earth's do not cross, and its orbital plane is currently tilted relative to that of Earth by 19.8°.
 Cruithne, having a maximum near-Earth magnitude of +15.8, is fainter than Pluto and would require at least a 12.5 in reflecting telescope to be seen.

 Cruithne is in a normal elliptic orbit around the Sun.
 Its period of revolution around the Sun, approximately 364 days in the early 21st century, is almost equal to that of Earth.
 Because of this, Cruithne and Earth appear to "follow" each other in their paths around the Sun.
 This is why Cruithne is sometimes called "Earth's second moon".
 However, it does not orbit Earth and is not a moon.
 In 2058, Cruithne will come within 0.09 AU (13.6 e6km) of Mars.

-Due to a high orbital eccentricity, Cruithne's distance from the Sun and orbital speed vary a lot more than Earth's, so from Earth's point of view Cruithne actually follows a kidney-bean-shaped horseshoe orbit ahead of Earth, taking slightly less than one year to complete a circuit of the "bean".
+Due to a high orbital eccentricity, Cruithne's distance from the Sun and orbital speed vary much more than Earth's, so from Earth's point of view Cruithne actually follows a kidney-bean-shaped horseshoe orbit ahead of Earth, taking slightly less than one year to complete a circuit of the "bean".
 Because it takes slightly less than a year, Earth "falls behind" the bean a little more each year, and so, from the point of view of an observer on Earth, the circuit is not quite closed, but rather like a spiral loop that moves slowly away from Earth.

 After many years, Earth will have fallen so far behind that Cruithne will then actually be "catching up" on Earth from "behind".
 When it eventually does catch up, Cruithne will make a series of annual close approaches to Earth and gravitationally exchange orbital energy with Earth; this will alter Cruithne's orbit by a little over half a million kilometres—while Earth's orbit is altered by about 1.3 cm—so that its period of revolution around the Sun will then become slightly more than a year.
 The kidney bean will then start to migrate away from Earth again in the opposite direction—instead of Earth "falling behind" the bean, it is "pulling away from" the bean.
 The next such series of close approaches will be centred on the year 2292—in July of that year, Cruithne will approach Earth to about 12.5 e6km.